-“I deeply acknowledge our field staff, all of whom are indigenous to the countries they work in, and who know the communities they work in intimately.
-This effectively translates to our field staff having profound cultural insight and sensitivity, in turn earning the trust of the community.”
+“I deeply acknowledge our field staff, all of whom are locals in the countries they work in, and who know the communities they work in, intimately.
+This effectively translates to our field staff having profound cultural insight and sensitivity, which, in turn, earns the trust of the community.”

 Dr Peter Mason, our visionary leader and CEO